Nornalite/SpedenSpelit/README.md

 # SpedenSpelit
 Year 1 group project to build a reaction speed game based on the Finnish gameshow Speden Spelit.

-The project wasn't completed using GitHub/other version control tools, so here's a copy of the codes and a description for résumé purposes.
+The project wasn't worked on using GitHub or other version control tools, so here's a copy of the codes and a description for résumé purposes.

 ## Participants and contributions
 Me: LCD message and score display module